Jonathan-Anyame/Joemessi1228/README.md

-# Hi there 👋, I'm Amoah Nyame Jonathan Benson
+Hi there 👋, I'm Amoah Nyame Jonathan Benson

-I'm passionate about **software engineering** and love building **websites and apps** that solve real-world problems.
-I also have experience in **C++ programming** and **product marketing**, combining technical and business skills to create impactful solutions.

-## Skills
-- Website development
-- Mobile app development
-- Product marketing

-## What I Do
-- Build user-friendly and efficient web applications
-- Develop mobile apps with seamless user experiences
-- Promote and market products effectively
+A sophomore software Engineering student at neusoft Institute of Guandong.

+I am open to learning new skills and techniques

 ## Contact
 📧 **nyamejonathan9@gmaill.com**